yashgupta417/bank-notes_auth/README.md

 ## Data visualisation
 Studying the distribution of features\
-Feature 1        Feature 2\
+Feature 1 and Feature 2\
 ![f1](/f1.png)  ![f2](/f2.png)

-Feature 3        Feature 4\
+Feature 3 and Feature 4\
 ![f3](/f3.png)  ![f4](/f4.png)

 Plotting a pair plot to better understand the relationship between the features\